Taos, New Mexico: Government

 The town of Taos is incorporated under the mayor-council form of government.
 The town was incorporated on May 7, 1934.
 The town seal is a logo of the town of Taos with the year of incorporation "1934" in the center, and on the outer edge, the words "Town of Taos, New Mexico".

 The elective officers of the town include the mayor, four members of the governing body forming the town council, and a municipal judge.
 The town council is the board of finance of the town.
-The town manager and finance director serve as the nonvoting members to the board of finance.
-Key positions within the town government are town manager, appointed by the mayor, Town Attorney, Town Clerk, Town Engineer and Chief of Police.
+The town manager and finance director serve as the nonvoting members of the board of finance.
+Key positions within the town government are town manager, appointed by the mayor, town attorney, town clerk, town engineer and chief of police.

 As of April 2022 the town officers were: